Providing Tough Feedback Doesn’t Need to Be TerrifyingJune 1, 2018

 - Talk it Up!
 Do your managers have the expertise to respond calmly when someone gets defensive during feedback?
 Do they know how to manage their own and others’ emotions such as anger, sadness, or frustration?
 What if they get interrupted?
 Do they know how to steer the conversation back on track?
 If not, help them develop the combination of empathy (to manage emotions) and accountability (to steer towards objectives).
 Help them learn good questions that can get any conversation refocused on the meeting agenda.

 - Wrap it Up!
 Do your managers know how best to close discussions so that clear commitments are made and kept?
-If they don’t fare so well, instill a cadence of visible action plans distributed to all participants.
+If they don’t fare so well, use practical action plans.

 - Follow it Up!
 A mark of a great manager is to be clear on expectations and ensure follow-through.
-Do your managers know how to hold their teams accountable to deliver outcomes, on time and with quality, every time?
+Do your managers know how to hold their teams accountable for delivering outcomes, on time and with quality, every time?
 If not, help your managers become diligent about scheduling follow-up discussions.

 Whether working with a colleague or direct report, everyone on your team needs to know how to give and receive constructive feedback.
-Our Providing Essential Performance Feedback Workshop includes everything you need to help your managers apply the learnings in their work, they will:
+Our Providing Essential Performance Feedback Workshop includes everything you need to help your managers apply the what they learn to their work

-- Learn the vocabulary to deliver feedback well
+- Learn the vocabulary of delivering feedback well

 - Know how to ask quality questions to engage two-way conversations